tonytins/corten/docs/README.md

 # Welcome

-Corten is a Corten [MIPS64 Release 6](https://en.wikipedia.org/wiki/MIPS_architecture#MIPS32/MIPS64_Release_6)  virtual machine written in Rust as a hobby based on Fletcher Haynes's [So you want to build a language VM](https://blog.subnetzero.io/post/building-language-vm-part-01/).
+Corten is a [MIPS64 Release 6](https://en.wikipedia.org/wiki/MIPS_architecture#MIPS32/MIPS64_Release_6)  virtual machine written in Rust as a hobby and based on Fletcher Haynes's [So you want to build a language VM](https://blog.subnetzero.io/post/building-language-vm-part-01/) tutorial.

 ## Specifications